aachalV/Blog_BackEnd_With_Image_Upload/README.md

 #### The end points shall be tested using Postman using following requests
   > - data will be sent back as json objects

-  1. Get all the blogs using
+  1. Get all the blogs using following request
    >Get : (http://localhost:3000/blogList/blogs)

-  2. Get a specific blog with a blogId sent as a route parameter.
+  2. Get a specific blog with a blogId sent as a route parameter following request
    >Get : (http://localhost:3000/blogList/blogs/2)
    >- here "2" is id of the blog

-  3. Add New Blog
+  3. To Add New Blog use following request
    >  Post : (http://localhost:3000/blogList/blogs)
    > - Click "Body"
    > - Choose form-data to enter the contents as mentioned ahead